LemmonCoke/Analyzing-the-Effect-of-the-Unfriendly-Countries-List-of-Russia-on-Global-Trade-/README.md

 ## Overview

-This archive contains the constructed dataset and code for the paper "Analyzing the Effect of the Unfriendly Countries List of Russia on Global Trade through the Staggered Difference-in-Differences Design in the Gravity Model"
+This archive contains the constructed dataset and code for the paper "Analyzing the Effects of the Unfriendly Countries List of Russia on Global Trade through the Staggered Difference-in-Differences Design in the Gravity Model"
 All codes and data files are prepared for use in R (At least R version 4.3.3).

 ## Authors